 This post may contain affiliate links.
 See my disclosure policy.

-With fall-apart chicken and a rich, aromatic sauce, every bite of this Moroccan chicken is better than the last!
+With succulent, fall-apart chicken and a rich, aromatic sauce, every bite of this Moroccan chicken is better than the last!
 Pair it with warm couscous for a simple one-pot chicken dinner.

 Table of Contents